Soy Dijon Pork Tenderloin

 Instructions

-- 1Stir together the dijon mustard, soy sauce, 2 tablespoons olive oil, brown sugar, pepper, and minced garlic in a bowl.
-Place the pork tenderloin and prepared dijon marinade into a large zip top bag.
-Massage the bag to make sure the marinade covers all surface of the tenderloin.
-Refrigerate for at least two hours.
+- 1Stir together the Dijon mustard, soy sauce, olive oil, brown sugar, minced garlic, and pepper in a bowl.
+Place the pork tenderloin and marinade into a large zip-top bag, massage to coat all surfaces, and refrigerate for at least 2 hours.

 Nutrition — Per Serving